anurag0013/PyGIP/README.md

 - Test your implementation in `example.py`, and compare the performance with the results in original paper.

 4. Push to Internal Branch
+- Always run `git pull origin pygip-release` before pushing your changes
+- Submit a pull request targeting the `pygip-release` branch
+- Write a brief summary describing the features you’ve added, how to run your method, and how to evaluate its performance

 Push to the remote feature branch.
 ```shell